 Along with many successful years in radio at WIND, WGN, WLS and WGCI, Ed has also been a versatile television broadcaster.
 His high-tech reports were seen on WGN-TV’s Morning News, where he also filled in as weather forecaster.
 He later served as CNN’s high-tech correspondent and joined the NBC-owned station in Chicago as a meteorologist.
 In 2002, Ed joined the CBS-owned and operated station in Chicago, WBBM, as a meteorologist and reporter.

 A lifelong Chicagoan, Ed graduated from Columbia College with a BA in Broadcast Communications.
 He has been awarded the American Meteorological Society’s Certified Broadcast Meteorologist (CBM) seal.
 To earn the CBM, broadcasters must hold a degree in meteorology or equivalent from an accredited college or university, pass a rigorous written exam and have their on-air work reviewed to assess technical competence, informational value, explanatory value and communication skills.

 A nine-time Emmy award recipient, Ed lives in the northwest suburbs with his wife Monica, son Jeff and their two dogs.
-Ed’s daughter, Jessica, is married and lives on the west coast.
+Ed’s daughter, Jessica, is married and lives in the Chicago area.